sreimers/flattr/readme.txt

 == Changelog ==

+= 0.7 =
+* Changed category setting to select box instead of input field.
+* Added setting for default language.
+* Added ability to edit category and language settings per post.

 = 0.6 =
 * httpvh (Smart YouTube) urls are now stripped when creating excerpt from post content.